zwtodd/canvasrgbdrawer/README.md

 The fonts in use are arbitrary.
 I chose some at random from Google Fonts that looked appealing.
 All fonts are loaded with the web font loader, as I found that to be the fastest due to the number of fonts in use (12 at time of writing).

+Note: I made a dynamic web font loader thats available in another repo of mine that I now use here as well.
+Users can use any font from Google Fonts now.

 RGB and Hex values are outputted to the right.

 An example of the type of image produced is available on the wiki page.